patmoore/meteor-flat-ui/README.md

 [Flat UI](http://designmodo.github.io/Flat-UI/) packaged for Meteor using [Meteorite](https://github.com/oortcloud/meteorite).

-## Installation
+### Installation

-The preferred method is to add this package directly into your Metorite's `smart.json` package file:
+The preferred method is to add this package directly into your Meteorite's `smart.json` package file:

 ```javascript
 {